conan-io/docs/tutorial/versioning/lockfiles.rst

 This multiple-clean + merge operation is not something that developers should do, only CI scripts, and for some advanced CI flows that will be explained later.

-.. note:

-   It is possible to lock down to package revisions, but this would be not recommended for most use cases, and should only be used in extreme and problematic cases.

 Read more
 ---------